esciencecenter-digital-skills/research-software-support/modules/researchsoftware/slides-researchsoftware.md

 ## How Important is the Distinction?

 - It's not a dogma
-- No need to attach correct labels for any given software
+- No need to attach exact labels for any given software, instead ...
-- It helps figuring out which software deserves special treatment
+- ... reflect on which software deserves special treatment

 Note: